mthiebaux/JSNtemplate/README.md

 There are no packages required other than what Node.js includes by default.
 One key drawback to the basic http server is that you must explicitly handle any and all GET requests for all types of files.

+## *Module*

+Converting to strict ESM module specification for import/export, scripts have been named with the *.mjs* extension.

 ## *Express*